bahamapascal/ICCR/README.md

 1) Overview

-The ICCR is a server process that functions as a microservice.
+The ICCR is a java based server process that functions as a microservice.
 It provides a relaxed ReST (Representational State Transfer) API that allows for management and control of an IOTA (IRI) process on a single machine.

-As a microservice, it:
-is a java based application that must have a java version VM (1.8 or greater) installed in order to run;
+It functions as micro-service by using the Wildfly Swarm framework to generate a single "fat" JAR file.
+It is a java based application that must have a java version VM (1.8 or greater) installed in order to run.

+The ICCR:
+* is a single JAR file destributed in an archive with scripts to control its life-cycle (start, stop, etc);
-is a lightweight standalone executable that does not require any other framework to execute;
+* is a lightweight standalone executable that does not require any other framework to execute;
-provides a well-defined API for client applications to target;
+* provides a well-defined API for client applications to target;
-exposes a ReST API using provides standard HTTP operations based as the basis for control of an IOTA instance;
+* exposes a ReST API using standard HTTP operations based as the basis for control of an IOTA instance;
-is a relaxed ReST server in that it does not fully adhere to the most stringent ReST guidelines;
+* supports HTTPS using self-signed PKI certificates;
+* supports authorized client usage only by means of an API access key;

 2) Functionality